uttkarsh123-shiv/InvisiCrypt/README.md

 ## How it Works

-1. **Hiding a message**:
+### Hiding a message:

-   - Enter a cover text (the normal-looking visible text).
+1. Enter a cover text (the normal-looking visible text).
-   - Enter a secret message.
+2. Enter a secret message.
-   - Choose an encryption algorithm (Caesar or AES-256).
+3. Choose an encryption algorithm (Caesar or AES-256).
-   - Enter a secret key (used for encryption).
+4. Enter a secret key (used for encryption).
-   - The program outputs **stego text** with invisible characters embedded.
+5. The program outputs **stego text** with invisible characters embedded.

 **Limitation:**
 - The **cover text must be sufficiently long** to hide the secret message.
 - The minimum length of the cover text depends on the **combined length of the secret message and the encryption key**.
 - If the cover text is too short, the program will display an **error** and ask for a longer text.

-2. **Extracting a message**:
+### Extracting a message:

-   - Paste the stego text into the tool.
+1. Paste the stego text into the tool.
-   - Choose the encryption algorithm used.
+2. Choose the encryption algorithm used.
-   - Enter the secret key.
+3. Enter the secret key.
-   - The original message is recovered.
+4. The original message is recovered.

 > Note: Terminals may display garbled characters due to zero-width characters.
 Copying the text to a browser or chat app preserves invisibility.